great-expectations/great_expectations/docs/README.md

 2. Create a pull request from your fork.
 See [Creating a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 3. Add a meaningful title and description for your pull request (PR).
 Add the [HOW-TO] identifier to the PR title.
 The description should include the purpose of your how-to and why it is necessary.
+For example, [HOW-TO] Contribute to Great Expectations Documentation.

 4. If this is your first Great Expectations contribution, you'll be prompted to complete the Contributor License Agreement (CLA).
 Complete the CLA and add `@cla-bot check` as a comment to the PR to indicate that you’ve completed it.